-The unaudited pro-forma amounts presented below for the fiscal year 2017 and fiscal year 2016 are presented for informational purposes only.
+The unaudited pro-forma amounts presented below for the fiscal year 2017 is presented for informational purposes only.
 In addition to the Company's results for the periods presented, the amounts below also include effects of the Acquired Detector Business as if it had been consummated on October 3, 2015.
 Audited results for the Acquired Detector Business for the fiscal years ended 2016 and 2015, are noted in the Company's Form 8-K/A filed with the SEC on July 7, 2017.
 These unaudited pro-forma results include effects that are directly attributable to the acquisition which include the amortization of intangible assets, interest expense, and other adjustments, including estimated tax effects.
 The unaudited pro-forma results do not reflect any operating efficiencies or potential cost savings which may result from the consolidation of the Acquired Detector Business and are not necessarily indicative of what the actual results of operations of the combined company would have been if the acquisition had occurred at the beginning of the period presented nor are they indicative of future results of operations or results that might have been achieved had the acquisition been consummated as of October 3, 2015.

-Fisca ıl Year
+F scal Year

-(In millions) 2017 2016
+(In millions) 2017

-Revenue \$ 777.8 \$ 766.3
+Revenue \$ 777.8

-Operating earnings \$ 84.7 \$ 115.9
+Operating earnings \$ 84.7

-Net earnings \$ 43.1 \$ 64.8
+Net earnings \$ 43.1

-Net earnings per share, basic \$ 1.15 \$ 1.73
+Net earnings per share, basic \$ 1.15

-Net earnings per share, diluted \$ 1.13 \$ 1.72
+Net earnings per share, diluted \$ 1.13